Looking after you and your skin

 15 September 2018

 Skin is in two layers, the upper layer or epidermis and the dermis, which is underneath.
 Skin is a barrier that protects the body from the influx of various chemicals and also prevents loss of fluids and electrolytes from the internal environment.
-It has been shown that almost 50% of all severe cases of eczema may have a defect in Fillagrin gene, which is mainly responsible for its barrier function.
+It has been shown that almost 50% of all severe cases of eczema may have a defect in the Filaggrin gene, which is mainly responsible for its barrier function.

 Interestingly, male sebaceous activity remains highly active until the eighth decade, while in women levels start to fall much sooner.
-Environmental factors are also important in causing dry skin.
-During winter low temperature and low humidity due to very hot and drying heating system, cause a decreased amount of water in the outer layer of the skin.
-In contrast during summer, constant exposure to air conditioning may produce similar effects.
-Furthermore artificial air in places such as inside airplanes can make the skin dry and sunlight worsens dry skin by drying the epidermis.
-Tight clothing can increase the risk of dry skin and worsen existing dry skin through abrasive friction as the patient moves.
+Environmental factors are also a factor in causing dry skin.
+During winter, low temperature and low humidity (due to very hot and drying heating systems) cause a decreased amount of water in the outer layer of the skin.
+In contrast, constant exposure to air conditioning during summer may produce similar effects.
+Furthermore, artificial air in places such as inside airplanes can make the skin dry and sunlight worsens dry skin by drying the epidermis.
+Tight clothing can increase the risk of dry skin and worsen existing dry skin through abrasive friction as a person moves.

-For many people, daily bathing is an essential activity.
-However, the surfactants and soaps used in bathing decrease surface skin oils and adversely affect the skin's proteins.
-For this reason the people with dry skin such as elderly are advised to bathe only on alternate days.
-Patients are advised to pat the skin dry gently as rigorous towelling can cause severe friction to the skin.
+For many people, daily bathing is an essential activity, however the surfactants and soaps used in bathing decrease surface skin oils and adversely affect the skin's proteins.
+For this reason people with dry skin, such as the elderly, are advised to bathe only on alternate days.
+Patients are advised to pat the skin dry gently as rigorous towel drying can cause severe friction to the skin.
 Furthermore, a brief shower is better for the skin than a bath, since the cooler water temperature of the shower dries the skin less than sustained immersion in hot bathwater.
-Hard water with high amount of minerals can also cause dry skin by irritating and damaging its surface and consequently affecting its barrier function.
+Hard water with a high amount of minerals can also cause dry skin by irritating and damaging its surface, consequently effecting its barrier function.

 If you suffer from dry skin or eczema and are looking for treatment options, book in to see Dr Ghazavi here at Spire Harpenden Hospital today by calling 01582 714 420.